MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-testing-database-configuration.md

 ## <a name="running-the-test"></a>Executar o teste

-O comando mostrado no exemplo 1 verifica a configuração do banco de dados de gerenciamento central.
+O comando mostrado no Exemplo 1 verifica a configuração do banco de dados de Gerenciamento Central.

     Test-CsDatabase -CentralManagementDatabase